Dok4440/dotfiles/ARCH_INSTALL.md

 arch-chroot /mnt
 ```

-edit `etc/locale.gen` with nano to uncomment the language(s) you want.
+edit `etc/locale.gen` with nvim to uncomment the language(s) you want.
 Then run the following command to generate them.
 ```
 locale-gen
 ```